lammps/lammps/doc/src/Install_patch.rst

 ================

-It is easy to stay current with the most recent LAMMPS patch releases if you use git or SVN to track LAMMPS development.
-Instructions for how to stay current are on the :doc:`Install git <Install_git>` and :doc:`Install svn <Install_svn>` doc pages.
+It is easy to stay current with the most recent LAMMPS patch releases if you use git to track the LAMMPS development.
+Instructions for how to stay current are on the
+:doc:`Download the LAMMPS source with git <Install_git>` page.

 If you prefer to download a tarball, as described on the :doc:`Install git <Install_tarball>` doc page, you can stay current by downloading "patch files" when new patch releases are made.
 A link to